 Senator Boucher has assumed a leadership role on the Transportation Committee at a time when the state and nation is reaffirming its commitment to mass transportation.
 While serving as a member of the Transportation Committee as a State Representative, she worked to protect and improve the Danbury Branch line and helped lead the way on traffic relief initiatives for Southwestern Connecticut, especially with respect to rail service.

 Today, Senator Boucher continues to work to modernize commuter rail lines by keeping public policy focused on parking, train station enhancements and more frequent, faster, rail service.
 She was successful in securing funds to computerize the Norwalk to Danbury Branch line signal systems after a decade long battle to not only save the line from a permanent shutdown but the first upgrade in decades.
 She played a key role in the state’s purchase of new rail cars and in securing much needed improvements, including new parking and plumbing, at area rail stations.
-In 2011 Senator Boucher proposed a Rail Passenger’s Bill of Rights for Metro North customers.
-This proposal served as the basis for the MTA’s own Customer Service Pledge, intended to provide a safe, clean and comfortable commute for all passengers.
 Senator Boucher is also credited with helping to stop plans to build a Super 7 Highway, instead championing successful efforts to widen the road, build a greenway, and increase access for bikes and pedestrians.
 Her efforts helped to protect one of the state’s largest wetlands.

 Senator Boucher is especially proud of her success in having Route 33 in Westport and Wilton designated as the “Fallen Heroes Memorial Highway.”
 Also, Senator Boucher has successfully fought proposals to put tolls back on the state’s highways.
 And, she was successful in her efforts to protect the region’s character by ensuring that new power line cables were installed underground.

-As the Ranking member of the Elementary and Secondary Education Committee and the Higher Education Committee, Senator Boucher helps to oversee legislation relating to the state Department of Education, local and regional school boards, Connecticut Public Universities and Community Colleges, state libraries, museums and other historical associations.
-She previously served as Ranking Member of the Select Committee on Children, Senator Boucher working on legislation dealing with children’s issues.
+As the Ranking member of the Elementary and Secondary Education Committee, Senator Boucher helps to oversee legislation relating to the state Department of Education, local and regional school boards.
+She previously served as a Member of the Higher Education Committee overseeing, Connecticut Public Universities and Community Colleges, state libraries, museums and other historical associations.
+Boucher also served as Ranking Member of the Select Committee on Children, Senator Boucher working on legislation dealing with children’s issues.
 Senator Boucher has also been appointed to The Planning Commission for Higher Education, The Committee to Review School Construction Regulations and Priority Listings for School Construction Projects, The CT Allied Health Workforce Policy Board.

 Senator Boucher became known in the legislature as an outspoken advocate for education at all levels when she was a State Representative.
 She authored and helped pass legislation to reduce the mandatory age at which a child must enroll in school from seven to five, and reformed bilingual education, and helped institute the Connecticut College Trust Fund to help parents save for their children’s college education.
 She successfully worked for legislation to promote early reading success, preschool education programs for disadvantaged children and to enhance educational accountability.
 For her support of arts education, the Connecticut Association of Arts Administrators presented then Representative Boucher with its 2006 Outstanding Contributions in Arts Advocacy Award.
 More recently, then Representative Boucher received the 2008 Connecticut Arts Advocate Award from the Connecticut Arts Educators Association and the 2008 Music Education Advocate Award from CMEA.